MrZylr/MineScape-Addons-Resource-Pack/README.md

 1. Open the downloaded Minecraft resource pack.
    - **The extracted folder**
-2. Navigate to the following folder inside the folder:
+2. Navigate to the following folder:

 ```text
 runescape